kubernetes/enhancements/keps/sig-node/5620-resizing-balloon/README.md

 We provide a resizable node through the use of balloon pods, which acquire, but do not use, resources to ensure that pods on the node cannot consume more than the current size of the node.
 This allows us to effectively use IPPR to resize the node, in addition to using it to resize pods.
 To decrease the size of a given node, an agent in the system can upsize the balloon pod on the given node.
-To increase the size of a given node, an agent in the sytem can downsize the balloon pod on the given node, allowing other pods to consume more resources on the node itself.
+To increase the size of a given node, an agent in the system can downsize the balloon pod on the given node, allowing other pods to consume more resources on the node itself.

 ## Motivation